 For people with cancer and cancer histories, massage therapy can be a powerful intervention.
-Skilled, structured touch has the potential to reduce isolation, relieve symptoms, and help people feel cared for, whole and empowered.
+Skilled, structured touch has the potential to reduce isolation, relieve symptoms, and help people feel cared for, whole, and empowered.

-When you finish this course, you will be able to:
+When you have completed Part 1 of this two-part series, you will be able to:

-About the author(s)
+About the Editor

 Please note that you must complete each AMTA online learning course and pass the exam one year from the date of purchase.
 If you do not complete the course and pass the exam within one year, you will be required to re-purchase the course.